-Lake Champlain Championship Series
+An event in the Lake Champlain Championship Series

-Skippers Meeting: 0930 Saturday August 20, 2016
+Skippers Meeting: 0930 Saturday August 17, 2019

 Hosted by Royal Savage Yacht Club and Point Bay Marina

-Benefits The Lake Champlain Maritime Museum
+— Benefits the Lake Champlain Maritime Museum

 Royal Savage Yacht Club’s headline sailing event each season is the Diamond Island Regatta.
-It is a one race event held in the waters of Lake Champlain near the Point Bay Marina and Diamond Island.
+It is a one-race event held in the waters of Lake Champlain near the Point Bay Marina and Diamond Island.
 Sailed in August, the Diamond Island Regatta is part of the Lake Champlain Championship Series (LCCS) and counts towards both the Cannon Series and the Champlain Series.
 Boats from all over Lake Champlain compete, and we run JaM (jib and main) A and B classes and Spinnaker classes A through D, in accordance with LCCS splits.